plotdb/fedep/README.md

 If object is used, it contains following fields:

  - `name` - module name
- - `browserify` - true if browserify this module
+ - `browserify` - true/object if browserify this module.
+   - if it's an object, the object will be passed to browserify as it's option object.
  - `dir` - subdir to copy in this module. default `dist` if not specified